World No Tobacco Day

 May 31 is World No Tobacco Day, an annual awareness day sponsored by the World Health Organization (WHO) since 1987 to highlight the health risks associated with tobacco use and encourage governments to adopt effective policies to reduce smoking and other tobacco use.

 According to WHO, tobacco use kills nearly 6 million people around the world each year.
 In the United States, tobacco use is the largest preventable cause of death and disease.
 It causes many types of cancer, as well as heart disease, stroke, lung disease, and other health problems.
-This year's World No Tobacco Day theme calls on countries worldwide to work together to stop the illegal sale of tobacco products.
+This year's World No Tobacco Day theme calls on countries worldwide to get ready for plain packaging of tobacco products.

 Thank you for your feedback.